jomulder/shrinkem/README.md

 You can cite the package and the paper using the following reference

-> Karimova, D., Leenders, R., van Erp, S., and Mulder, J. (in prep.)
+> Karimova, D., Leenders, R., van Erp, S., and Mulder, J. (preprint).
+Honey, I shunk the irrelevant effects!
+Simple and Fast Approximate Bayesian Regularization.

 ## Contributing and Contact Information

-If you have ideas, please get involved.
+If you have suggestions, please get involved.
 You can contribute by opening an issue on GitHub, or sending a pull request with proposed features.

   - File a GitHub issue [here](https://github.com/jomulder/shrinkem)